On primitive ideals: Jacquet functor and Proof of Theorem

-\begin{remark} There is also a `one-sided' analogue of this Proposition formulated as follows.
-Assume, for concreteness, that the triangular structure on $A$ is non-commutative.
-We define $\AM$ to be the category of finitely-generated left $A$-modules $M$ such that $\gr M$ is a finitely generated $(\gr A^+)$-module, for any {\it good} increasing filtration on $M$.
-In particular, any object of $\AM$ is a finitely-generated $A^+$-module, but the category $\AM$ is, in general, {\it smaller} than the category $\Amod$ for $\U_+=A^+$.
-Similarly to Proposition \ref{faithful} one proves \begin{proposition} \vi The Jacquet functor gives a {\sl faithful} functor $\j: \AM\to\ou$.
+\begin{remark} There is also a "one-sided" analogue of this proposition formulated as follows.
+Assume, for concreteness, that the triangular structure on $A$ is noncommutative.
+We define $\AM$ to be the category of finitely-generated left $A$-modules $M$ such that $\gr M$ is a finitely generated $(\gr A^+)$-module for any {\it good} increasing filtration on $M$.
+In particular, any object of $\AM$ is a finitely-generated $\bar A^+$-module, but the category $\AM$ is, in general, {\it smaller} than the category $\Amod$ for $\U_+=\bar A^+$.